Simone Greselin

-Simone Greselin (born 5 June 1998) is an Italian football player who plays as a midfielder for Serie D club Livorno.
+Simone Greselin (born 5 June 1998) is an Italian football player who plays as a midfielder for Serie D club Forlì.

 Club career

 Giana Erminio

 On 9 January 2016, Greselin made his professional debut in Serie C for Giana Erminio as a substitute replacing Simone Perico in the 76th minute of a 2–1 home defeat against Pordenone.
 On 8 May, Greselin played his first match as a starter, a 3–1 away defeat against Pordenone, he was replaced by Marco Costa in the 69th minute.
 On 30 October he scored his first professional goal in the 25th minute of a 3–0 home win over Racing Roma.
 On 30 December he played his first entire match for Giana Erminio, a 3–2 home defeat against Robur Siena.
 On 11 May 2018, Greselin scored his second goal, as a substitute, in the 94th minute of a 4–2 away defeat against Piacenza in the Serie C play-off.